 Tupperware, plastic bags, plastic wrap and other kitchen plastics contain bisphenol A, which disrupts our endocrine system.
-Not to mention the huge drain of plastics on the environment.
+Not to mention the huge drain plastics have on the environment.

-Skip the plastics and opt for re-usable glass containers, stainless steel containers, beeswax wraps, mason jars or fabric snack bags.
+Skip the plastics and opt for re-usable glass containers, stainless steel containers, beeswax wraps (one of our culinary nutrition expert program grads makes them), mason jars or fabric snack bags.
 These alternatives are easy to use, clean and store.
 If cost is an issue, start slowly – you don’t need to replace everything at once!
 Check out garage sales and thrift shops, or save your glass containers from store-bought items, such as nut butters, to re-use.
 Mason jars tend to be inexpensive as well, so check out your local hardware store for a flat of them.